pytorch/ignite/README.md

 ## Power of Events & Handlers

-The cool thing with handlers is that they offer unparalleled flexibility (compared to say, callbacks).
-Handlers can be any function: e.g. lambda, simple function, class method etc. Thus, we do not require to inherit from an interface and override its abstract methods which could unnecessarily bulk up your code and its complexity.
+The cool thing with handlers is that they offer unparalleled flexibility (compared to, for example, callbacks).
+Handlers can be any function: e.g. lambda, simple function, class method, etc. Thus, we do not require to inherit from an interface and override its abstract methods which could unnecessarily bulk up your code and its complexity.

 ### Execute any number of functions whenever you wish